Red Hat OpenShift API Management

 OpenShift API Management is for developers

-Red Hat OpenShift API Management (RHOAM), when added to Red Hat OpenShift Dedicated (OSD), provides a unified, streamlined developer experience for building, deploying, and scaling cloud-native, integrated applications.
+Red Hat OpenShift API Management (RHOAM), when added to Red Hat OpenShift Dedicated (OSD) and Red Hat OpenShift Service on AWS (ROSA), provides a unified, streamlined developer experience for building, deploying, and scaling cloud-native, integrated applications.
 The combination of enterprise-grade Kubernetes, API-first approach to integration, and managed operations allows teams to focus on core competencies, accelerated time to value, and reduced operational costs.
 RHOAM is based on Red Hat 3scale, Red Hat's self-managed API management solution.
-RHOAM is hosted and fully managed by Red Hat on OSD.
+RHOAM is hosted and fully managed by Red Hat on OSD and ROSA.

 Teams can manage API access, policy, and traffic controls.
 API Manager restricts traffic by policy, protects back-end services, imposes rate limits, and creates access tiers to manage and control flow.
 Users can also classify different types of users to provide a variety of business services.